espruino/BangleApps/apps/boxclk/README.md

 * **short:** Set to false to get the long format value of time, meridian, date, or DayOfWeek.
 Short formats are used by default if not specified.

-* **shortMonth:** Set to false to get the long format value of the month.
+* **shortMonth:** Applies only to the "date" box.
+Set to false to get the long format value of the month.
 Short format is used by default if not specified.

 * **bg:** This specifies a custom background image, with the img property defining the name of the image file on the Bangle.js storage.